 Actinocyclus verrucosus Ehrenberg, 1831

-Actinocyclus verrucosus has been found at Kwajalein and Enewetak Atolls.
-At Kwajalein, it seems to prefer seaward reefs in channels and on the top of the reef slope, where it can occasionally be found under rocks feeding on a somewhat shiny brown sponge.
+Actinocyclus verrucosus at Kwajalein seems to prefer seaward reefs in channels and on the top of the reef slope, where it can occasionally be found under rocks feeding on a somewhat shiny brown sponge.
+It can occasionally be on lagoon reefs and pinnacles.
 Often it closely resembles the sponge and blends in very well.
 Hallaxa sp. e467 was also found on the same sponge, suggesting that species could be a smooth form of A. verrucosus.
-Specimens observed in the Marshalls have ranged up to about 40mm in length.
+The one below was under a rock on a shallow lagoon reef on 20 May 2013.

 Created 15 December 2006